VWO Logo

 What do you mean by the term Web optimization?

-Web optimization is the process of using tools, advanced strategies, and experiments to improve the performance of your website, its user experience, and to increase its visibility on search engines, thereby driving more traffic and conversions.
+Web optimization is the process of using tools, advanced strategies, and experiments to improve the performance of your website, and its user experience, and to increase its visibility on search engines, thereby driving more traffic and conversions.

 Why is website optimization important?